Frequently Asked Questions

 How will I know if an order/fax was received?

 We typically send a confirmation once we have received a ship date.
-If you have not received a confirmation within 24hrs please call the office.
+If you are still waiting to receive confirmation within 24hrs, please call the office.

 -